-Professor and Edmund J. and Louise W. Kahn Term Chair in the Natural Sciences, Co-Director of the Center for Particle Cosmology
+Walter H. and Leonore C. Annenberg Professor in the Natural Sciences, Co-Director of the Penn Center for Particle Cosmology

-Research Interests: Astronomy and cosmology have entered the era of Big Data science.
-Bhuvnesh’s research focuses on extracting information from massive astronomical surveys, in particular the ongoing Dark Energy Survey.
-This work uses techniques at the interface of astronomy, computer science and statistics.
+Astronomy and cosmology have entered the era of Big Data science.
+Bhuvnesh Jain’s research focuses on extracting information from massive astronomical surveys, in particular the ongoing Dark Energy Survey.
+This work uses techniques at the interface of astronomy, computer science, and statistics.

 Shane T. Jensen

 Associate Professor of Statistics; Co-Director of Ph.D.
 Program